Employee Monitoring: Tools, Techniques & Best Practices for Managers

 • Computer and Internet Activity: Monitoring tools track internet activity and computer activities including active/idle time, apps used, websites visited, and even screenshots or keystrokes, providing visual proof of work and detecting potential security risks.

-• Communication Monitoring: Companies, especially in customer service or financial sectors, monitor phone calls, emails, and chats for quality control, compliance, and to prevent data leaks, with legal protections in place for monitoring company communications.
+• Communication Monitoring: Companies, especially in customer service or financial sectors, monitor phone calls, emails, and chats for quality control, compliance, and to prevent data leaks.
+Flowace is capable of monitoring meeting and call durations across platforms like Zoom, Teams, Slack and Skype, providing context for workload analysis.

 • Location Tracking: GPS tracking tools monitor field employees or remote staff to verify locations, ensuring accountability and safety, with a rising trend in hybrid work environments.